Home

 Spokane, Washington

-For centuries, the Kyrgyz nomads of Central Asia hung these large wall embroideries in their Yurts to describe in symbols what it meant to be Kyrgyz: honor ancestors, find joy in life, recognize balance, live free, honor the earth spirits, trust yourself, know your heritage, and ask for guidance from all these sources.
+For centuries, Kyrgyz nomads of Central Asia hung these large (12'x6') elaborately embroidered wall hangings in their Yurts to describe in symbols what it meant to be Kyrgyz: honor ancestors, find joy in life, recognize balance, respect the earth spirits, trust yourself, and know your heritage.

 From about 800 AD, Central Asia was the homeland of Kyrgyz nomadic tribes who created a rich artistic heritage in their large embroidered textiles, called "Tush Kyiz" (literally, "Wall Embroideries") Master artisans, called "Saimachy" created distinctive symbols and designs that are, in fact, a narrative of their culture.